Join a community of diverse learners

 Bee the Difference

-Our students make an impact on campus and in the community!
-In 2018, more than 600 took part in Bee the Difference Day.
-It is an annual volunteer event coordinated by SGA in which our students help 120 campus neighbors get their homes and yards ready for winter.
-It is work, fun, and so rewarding.
+We make an impact on campus and in the community.
+In 2018, more than 600 students took part in Bee the Difference Day.
+This annual volunteer event, coordinated by Student Government Association, sparks students to help 120 campus neighbors get their yards ready for winter.
+It is work, fun – and so rewarding.

 Core Mission Values and Guiding Principles

 We treasure and build on our strong Catholic identity in relationship with the Diocese of Davenport.
 As an independent institution of higher learning, St. Ambrose University embodies our faith tradition through teaching, learning, scholarship, and service, through openness to those of other faith traditions, and through the pursuit of justice and peace.

 We believe that as individuals we are capable of living in the fullest measure when our lives are freely based on values that acknowledge a loving God and a life-affirming moral code.
 Therefore, we teach, learn, and work in a climate of mutual respect, honesty, and integrity where excellence and academic freedom are cherished.